English

 Key Stage 3

 In Key Stage 3 pupils develop their reading, writing and oracy skills by examining literature through three different lenses.
 Year 7 students engage with the ‘Power of Stories’ (both fiction and non-fiction), responding both analytically and creatively to culturally significant texts.
 Year 8 students examine a series of important literary movements and genres and their impact on ‘People in Society.’
 In Year 9, our literary focus hinges upon ‘The Human Condition’, reflecting upon the way writers explore universal human experiences and concerns.
 Our programme provides rich stimulus for discussion and creativity and a solid foundation for our AQA GCSE syllabus.
-Throughout Key Stage 3, we explicitly develop written accuracy, vocabulary choices and independent reading.
+Throughout Key Stage Three, we explicitly develop written accuracy, vocabulary choices and independent reading.

 Year 7: The Power of Stories